Air New Zealand warns of holiday disruptions

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-Travellers departing on their school holiday trips have been warned to prepare for disruptions as a combination of staffing and weather problems hits airlines.
+Travellers departing on their school holiday trips have been warned to prepare for disruptions as a combination of staffing and weather problems hit airlines.

 Air New Zealand is advising passengers of "potential disrupts and flight changes" as sickness and inbound weather at peak travel time.